 Above: Aster novi-angliae 'September Ruby', Aster x frikartii 'Monch', Aster 'The Prince'

-Where to grow Asters
+Where To Grow Asters

 Asters like a well-drained soil that is not too acid, and they don’t mind a clay soil as long as it does not remain wet for any length of time.
 In my experience most are happy growing in a bit of light shade for part of the day, but generally they do like as much sun as possible.
 There is a aster for every situation in a garden.
 Some are so ground hugging they are perfect for rockeries, others are so tall they fit perfectly a location at the back of a border.

 Above: Aster novi-angliae 'Herbstschnee', Aster 'Starlight', Aster pyrenaeus 'Lutetia'